 It will be for the police and the relevant local authority to decide the level of joint working on the service of the Closure Notice.
-In some areas, where it is considered safe to do so, it may be appropriate for the police to be accompanied by the relevant local authority or RSL representative.
+In some areas, where it is considered safe to do so, it may be appropriate for the police to be accompanied by the relevant local authority or RSL officer.

-5.6 Dealing with those in the premises:
+5.5 Dealing with those in the premises

 Once served, those at a premises affected by the Closure Notice may well choose to leave voluntarily.
 Those who habitually reside there should be advised to seek alternative accommodation.
-If they have failed to do so themselves, they should be referred to the Closure Notice or the advice/support providers referred to in the Closure Notice, regarding help with accommodation, other support needs, and obtaining legal assistance.
+If they have failed to do so themselves, they should be referred to the Closure Notice or the advice providers referred to in the Closure Notice, regarding help with accommodation, drug problems, leaving the sex trade, and obtaining legal assistance.
 It may still be possible for those resident to change the way the premises are used.
 However it is an arrestable offence for a person who does not normally live at the premises or is not the owner to continue to reside at or enter the property during the Closure Notice period.
-If convicted the individual could be liable to imprisonment or a £5000 fine.
+If convicted the individual is liable to imprisonment or a £5000 fine.

-The extent to which this power of arrest is used is the decision of the district inspector based on an assessment of the likelihood of continued disorder or serious nuisance.
-The application of this power is useful if by it, those continuing to cause persistent nuisance, are removed from the house.
+The extent to which this power of arrest is used is the decision of the officer in charge based on an assessment of the likelihood of continued disorder or serious nuisance.
+The application of this power is useful if by it, drug users, where their gathering together has caused nuisance, are removed from the house.
 If arrest serves this purpose it should be used.
-Use of the power may be appropriate as a tool in acting against persons identified through service of notice where intelligence suggests they have engagement in other criminal matters.
+Use of the power may be appropriate as a tool in acting against persons identified through service of notice where intelligence suggests they have engagement in supply or other criminal matters.

-It is also an arrestable offence to obstruct a police officer serving the Closure Notice.
+It is also an arrestable offence to obstruct the police officer serving the Closure Notice.

-5.7 The Magistrates Hearing:
+5.6 The Magistrates Hearing